Puyodead1/quick-spotify-wrapper/README.md

 })();
 ```

-This example generated recommendations with a minimum popularity of 1 and speechiness of 0.33, and a maximum popularity of 80 and speechiness of 0.66
+This example generates recommendations with a minimum popularity of 1 and speechiness of 0.33, and a maximum popularity of 80 and speechiness of 0.66

 # Errors: